cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 description: Using Temporal as a workflow manager to generate and integrate functions with Sympy across multiple computers.
 ---

 In 2020, I read Lample and Charton's [Deep Learning for Symbolic Mathematics](https://arxiv.org/pdf/1912.01412).
-I had graduated with a math degree less than two years before, and was interested in applying neural networks to math.
-Specifically, I was interested in the search for [Lyapunov functions](https://en.wikipedia.org/wiki/Lyapunov_function), since I had embarked on a lengthy search for one during my undergraduate research.
+I had graduated with a math degree less than two years before, and I thought it would be cool to apply neural networks to math.
+Specifically, I was interested in the search for [Lyapunov functions](https://en.wikipedia.org/wiki/Lyapunov_function), since they were crucial to my undergraduate research.
 Finding Lyapunov functions is like finding integrals.
-The two problems share a tantalizing property: they're easy to verify, but hard to compute.
+The two problems share a tantalizing property: solutions are easy to verify, but hard to compute.
 I tried to reproduce some of Lample and Charton's work on my own, but I wasn't a great programmer.
-I was also distracted with my day job---I spent over 260 days at sea in 2020.
+I was also distracted with my day job---I spent 260 days at sea in 2020.

-Last weekend I decided to give it another shot.
+A few weeks ago I decided to give it another shot.
 I've changed a lot since 2020, and now programming _is_ my day job.
-I found it easier this time, but I chose to write here about the parts I found hard, and what surprised me about this project.
+I experienced success this time, but I chose to write here about the parts I found hard, and what surprised me about this project.
 <!--more-->

 The machine learning aspect of this project wasn't complex.
 In fact, my goal was less ambitious than the authors of the paper.
 Instead of creating a model which could perform integration, I wanted to create a model which could determine if a function was integrable.
 I would generate a bunch of random functions, use a computer algebra system (CAS) to try and integrate them, record which ones were integrable and which weren't, and train a text classifier to determine which was which.
-Training these types of classifiers is a well-studied problem, and there are plenty of tutorials online, [like this one](https://huggingface.co/docs/transformers/en/tasks/sequence_classification).
+Training these types of classifiers is a well-studied problem, and there are [plenty of tutorials online](https://huggingface.co/docs/transformers/en/tasks/sequence_classification).
 Rather than training a function from scratch, I chose to fine-tune [MathBERT](https://arxiv.org/abs/2105.00377), which is available [here](https://huggingface.co/tbs17/MathBERT).

 The hard part, actually, was generating and integrating the functions in the first place.
 The authors of the original paper had a dataset of 20 million forward-generated integrals, and 100 million integrals total.
 While I expected my project to require less data since I was fine-tuning an existing model, dataset scale would still be a challenge.